developer-onizuka/HiveMetastore/README.md

 ```

 # 4. Save the DataFrame as a persistent table
-DataFrames can be saved as persistent tables using the saveAsTable command which will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
+DataFrames can be saved as persistent tables (ie. Create a Hive Table from a DataFrame in Spark) using the saveAsTable command which will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
 It is called as a Managed Table, because metastore is also created automatically.
 If you use the save() instead of saveAsTable(), then you have to create metastore by yourself and associate tables with metastore. <br>
 The save() means that it creates parquet files for the DataFrame in the directory of "products_new" but it does not create metastore_db directory.
 You have to do it by yourself, so it is called an Unmanaged Table.
 See also [#4-1](https://github.com/developer-onizuka/HiveMetastore/blob/main/README.md#4-1-unmanaged-table). <br>
 The Hive metastore allows to query to the persistent table, even after spark session is restared as long as the persistent tables still exist.
 ```